 Remember, your Kindle Fire must be rooted!
 For rooting tutorial, please refer to this article: How to root Kindle Fire.

-1 Get and install some necessary apps
+Step 1: Get and install some necessary apps

 Download the APK files below and transfer them to your Kindle Fire.
 I suggest you put these files in a folder together so that you can manage them easily.